As promised in my last post, this post will be about the Diamond DA42.

-OSM Aviation Academy started operating the Diamond DA42 in 2013 when it replaced the flight school's previous twin engine aircraft, the Beechcraft Duchess.
-Today, all of the students who are training to become a pilot at OSMAA finalizes their training in the DA42.
+OSM Aviation Academy started operating the Diamond DA42 in 2013 when it replaced the flight school's previous twin-engine aircraft, the Beechcraft Duchess.
+Today, all of the students who are training to become a pilot at OSMAA finalize their training in the DA42.

-Just like the school's Skyhawks the Diamond is also equiped with the Garmin G1000, this makes the transition from the single engined Cessna to the twin engined Diamond really smooth.
+Just like the school's Skyhawks the Diamond is also equipped with the Garmin G1000, this makes the transition from the single-engine Cessna to the twin-engined Diamond really smooth.
 When jumping into the seat of the Diamond you are already familiar with the buttons and displays from all the hours spent in the Cessna, which is great!

-While there are some similarities between the Cessna and the Diamond there are a bunch of things that differs between the two aircraft, below I have listed some of the most important ones.
+While there are some similarities between the Cessna and the Diamond there are a bunch of things that differ between the two aircraft, below I have listed some of the most important ones.

-5 things that differs the Diamond from the Cessna Skyhawk:
+5 things that differ the Diamond from the Cessna Skyhawk:

 1. Double engines